Apotheosis: Music

-Musical theater has a tendency to use apotheosis often, although that can become easily confused with motif (narrative)s.
-One meta example of this is The Guy Who Didn't Like Musicals, where musical theater itself is deified by the characters within the play, excluding the titular character.

-In poetry
+Poetry

 Samuel Menashe (1925–2011) wrote a poem entitled Apotheosis, as did Barbara Kingsolver.
 Emily Dickinson (1830–1886) wrote Love, Poem 18: Apotheosis.
 The poet Dejan Stojanović's Dancing of Sounds contains the line, "Art is apotheosis."
 Paul Laurence Dunbar wrote a poem entitled Love's Apotheosis.
 Samuel Taylor Coleridge wrote a poem entitled "The Apotheosis, or the Snow-Drop" in 1787.

-In science

-In an essay entitled The Limitless Power of Science, Peter Atkins described science as an apotheosis, writing: Science, above all, respects the power of the human intellect.
-Science is the apotheosis of the intellect and the consummation of the Renaissance.
-Science respects more deeply the potential of humanity than religion ever can.
+Parodic Apotheoses include the conclusion of Alexander Pope's mock heroic The Rape of the Lock, where the lock of hair that has caused the dispute rises to the heavens:

 Anthropolatry

-Anthropolatry or anthropotheism are words defined as the deification and worship of humans.
+Anthropolatry is the deification and worship of humans.
 It was practiced in ancient Japan towards their emperors.
 Followers of Socinianism were later accused of practicing anthropolatry.
 Anthropologist Ludwig Feuerbach professed a religion to worship all human beings while Auguste Comte venerated only individuals who made positive contributions and excluded those who did not.